nicktarallo/DiffTransformer/Classification/README.md

 ## Running the code:
 To run the classification task, you can run the classification.py file to train a model.

+When running, it will train a model and make plots of relevant accuracy and F1 metrics at the end.
+At the end of training, a csv with relevant training/development metrics will be saved to /df_outputs that can be used to do more advanced plotting and analysis.
+Also at the end of training, the trained model will be saved to /models.

 Prior to running the command, be sure to be in the Classification directory.
 If you are not, do

 ```bash